hugsy/proxenet/docs/plugin.md

     return response
 ```

-This is it!
-Now simply load it in `proxenet` and never loose any request/response
+That's it!
+Now simply load it in `proxenet` and never lose any request/response
 again!
 The full version of this plugin is available
 [here](https://github.com/hugsy/proxenet-plugins/blob/master/9LogReqRes.py).